 ORTHOPEDIC MECHANISM.
-Every O description of apparatus for the OURE or RELIEF of BODILY DEFORMITY, and diseases requiring mecha-nical assistance, may be had of Mr. HEATHER BIGG, 29, LEICESTER-SQUARE, who, having recently visited the principal continental Orthopedic Institutions, is in posses-sion of every modern improvement.
+Every description of apparatus for the CURE or RELIEF of RODILY DEFORMITY, and diseases requiring mecha-nical assistance, may be had of Mr. HEATHER BIGG, 20, LEIOESTER-SQUARE, who, having recently visited the principal continental Orthopædic Institutions, is in posses-sion of every modern improvement.

-DEAFNESS AND SINGING NOISES.- Instant relief by Dr. HOGHTON'S new and painless mode of cure.
-Any extremely deaf sufferer, by one visit, is permanently enabled to hear with ease usual tone of conpermanently enabled to hear with ease usual tone of con-versation, without operation, pain, or the use of instruments.
+DEAFNESS AND SINGING NOISES.-DEAL'INERS AND SLINGTING NUIDES.- Instant relief by Dr. HOGHTON'S new and painless mode of cure.
+Any extremely deaf sufferer, by one visit, is permanently enabled to hear with ease usual tone of con-versation, without operation, pain, or the use of instruments.
 Thirty-four patients cured last week; many totally deaf in-stantaneously restored to perfect hearing.
-Testimonials from the highest medical authority in London can be seen, and persons referred to.
-The above discovery is known and practised only by Dr. Hoghton, Member of the London Royal College of Surgeons, May 2, 1845; L.A.C., April 30, 1840.
-Institution for the Cure of Deafness, 9, Suffolk-place, Pail-mail.
-Just published, Self Cure of Deafness, for country pa-tients-a stop to empiricism, quackery, and exorbitant fees -sent on receipt of seven stamps, free. and persons referred to.
+Testimonials from the highest medical authority in London can be seen, from the highest medical authority in London can be seen, and persons referred to.
+The above discovery is known and practised only by Dr. Hoghton, Member of the London Royal College of Surgeons, May 2, 1845; L.A.O., April 30, 1846.
+Institution for the Cure of Deafness, 9, Suffolk-place, Pall-mall.
+Just published, Self Cure of Deafness, for country pa-tients-a stop to empiricism, quackery, and exorbitant fees -sent on receipt of seven stamps, free.

-TENDERS, STOVES, and FIRE-IRONS, HENDERS, STOVES, and FIRE-IRONS, Buyers of the above are requested, before finally de-ciding, to visit WILLIAM S. BURTON'S SHOW-ROOMS, 39, Oxford-street (corner of Newman-street), Nos.1 & 3, Newman-street, and 4 & 5, Perry's-place.
+FENDERS, STOVES, and FIRE-IRONS, Buyers of the above are requested, before finally de-ciding, to visit WILLIAM S. BURTON'S SHOW-ROOMS, 39, Oxford-street (corner of Newman-street), Nos.1 & 3, Newman-street, and 4 & 5, Perry's-place.
 They are the largest in the world, and contain such an assortment of FENDERS, STOVES, RANGES, FIRE-IRONS, and GENERAL IRONMONGERY, as cannot be approached elsewhere, either for variety, novelty, beauty of design, or exquisiteness of workmanship.
 Bright Stoves, with bronzed ornaments and two sets of bars, 2l.
 14s. to 5l.
 10s.; ditto with ormolu ornaments and two sets of bars, 5l.
 10s. to 12l.
-12s.; Bronzed Fenders complete, with standards, from 7s. to 3l.; Steel Fenders from 2l.
-15s. to 6l.; ditto, with rich 7s. to $3l{\cdot}$; Steel Fenders from $2l{\cdot}$ 15s. to $6l{\cdot}$; ditto, with rich ormolu onnaments, from $2l{\cdot}$ 15s. to $7l{\cdot}$ 7s.; Fire-irons from 1s.
-9d. the set to $4l{\cdot}$ 4s.
+12s.; Bronzed Fenders from 2l.
+15s. to 6l.; ditto, with rich ormolu ornaments, from 2l.
+15s. to 7l.
+7s.; Fire-irons from 1s.
+9d. the set to 4l.
+4s.
 Sylvester and all other Patent Stoves, with radiating hearth plates.
 All which he is enabled to sell at these very reduced charges.
-Firstly-From the frequency and extent of his purchases;

-and Secondly-From those purchases being made exclusively for cash.
+Firstly-From the frequency and extent of his purchases; and FENDERS, STOVES, and FIRE-IRONS, and Secondly-From those purchases being made exclusively for cash.

-PAPIER MACHE AND IRON TEA-TRAYS.
+DAPIER MACHE AND IRON TEA-TRAYS.
 An assortment of Tea Trays and Waiters, wholly unprecedented, whether as to extent, variety, or novelty.

-New Oval Papier Maché Trays,

-per set of three ... from 20s.
+noverty.
+New Oval Papier Maché Trays, per set of three ... from 20s.
 0d. to 10 guineas.
 Ditto, Iron ditto ... from 13s.
 0d. to 4 guineas.
 Convex shape ditto ... from 7s.
 6d.
-Round and Gothic waiters, cake and bread baskets, equally
+Round and Gothic waiters, cake and bread baskets, equally low.